-In the univariate analysis, PSA at time of PET was significantly positively associated with a positive overall PSMA PET (p=0.014), a finding that persisted after correcting for patients' characteristics, with an odds ratio (OR) of 2.06 [1.02-4.17] as depicted in Figure 1.
-No other factors including Gleason score, time since diagnosis, prior ADT use, prior means of therapy could predict a positive scan.
+In the univariate analysis, PSA at time of PET was significantly positively associated with a positive overall PSMA PET (p=0.014), a finding that persisted after correcting for patients' characteristics, with an odds ratio (OR) of 2.06 (1.02-4.17) (Fig. 1).
+No other factors, including Gleason score, time since diagnosis, prior ADT use, or prior means of therapy, could predict a positive scan.

 However, when looking at specific sites of recurrence on PSMA PET, local recurrence varied significantly from one initial therapy modality to another.
-Compared to radiation therapy (RTX), RP and combination RTX + RP both led to significantly fewer local recurrences, respectively OR 0.12 [0.02-0.78] and OR 0.07 [0.01-0.59].
+Compared to RT, RP and combination RT + RP both led to significantly fewer local recurrences (OR 0.12 [0.02-0.78] and OR 0.07 [0.01-0.59], respectively).
 Age and PSA at time of PET were both associated with increased risk of non-regional nodal recurrence whereas Gleason score, once corrected for other factors, was not.
-Of note, none of the above-mentioned characteristics were found to be related to other sites of recurrences (regional nodal disease, bones and other visceral metastasis) nor predicted a change of management.
+Of note, none of the above-mentioned characteristics were found to be related to other sites of recurrences (regional nodal disease, bones, and other visceral metastasis), nor predicted a change of management.